 The County shall encourage new developments to provide walkable communities with a blend of densities, common open spaces, civic facilities and a range of housing prices and types.
 [With respect to providing walkability, this policy promotes projects that make it safe and convenient to walk and encourages pedestrian activity.
 Exhibit 'B' Master Plan, illustrates a perimeter walk on, or in the adjacent right-of-way to, the interior ±29.4 acre, "C/R" area of the subject property.
 There is no deviation requested pertaining to sidewalks; therefore, the project will be subject to LDC requirements for provision of sidewalks.
 With respect to providing a blend of densities, this policy promotes projects that offer a range of housing prices and types.
 Submittal 1 document entitled "Proposed Ordinance", Section IV, Permitted Uses and Dimensional Standards for Commercial and Residential Development, provides for the addition of only "Multi-family-residential dwelling units".
 Table 3, Residential Development Standards, provides each of the 425 units may be a minimum of 700 sq. ft. in floor area.
 Recognizing this as minimum floor area, development of project allows for a blend of densities, range of housing prices or types.
 Open space will be provided as required per the LDC, and generally includes boardwalks and walking trails in preserve areas.
 No civic facilities are provided for.]
-Based upon the above analysis, the proposed PUD rezone may be deemed consistent with the Future Land Use Element of the GMP. cc: Ray Bellows, Zoning Manager, Zoning Services Section David Weeks, AICP, Growth Management Manager, Comprehensive Planning Section Michael Bosi, AICP, Director, Zoning Division G: Comp\Consistency Reviews\2018 G:\CDES Planning Services\Consistency Reviews\2018\PUDA\PUDA-PL2018-049 I-75 Alligator Alley_FNL.docx
+Based upon the above analysis, the proposed PUD amendment may be deemed consistent with the Future Land Use Element of the Growth Management Plan.
+PETITION ON CITYVIEW cc: Ray Bellows, Zoning Manager, Zoning Services Section David Weeks, AICP, Growth Management Manager, Comprehensive Planning Section Michael Bosi, AICP, Director, Zoning Division G: Comp\Consistency Reviews\2018